day8/re-frame/docs/dominoes-live.md

 Notes:

   - `setInterval` is used to call `dispatch-timer-event` every second
-  - `defonce` is like `def` but it will ensure that only one timer is ever created.
-Even when doing hot reloading.
+  - `defonce` is like `def`, it instantiates a symbol and binds a value to it.
+But the evaluation won't happen if the symbol (`do-timer` in this case) already exists.
+This stops a new timer from getting created every time we hot-reload the code in a namespace.
+This would be important in a dev environment where we were editing the namespace and our changes were causing it to be recompiled and hot-code reloaded.

 A timer is an unusual source of events.
-Usually, it is an app's UI widgets that dispatch events (in response to user actions), or an HTTP POST's on-success handler or a websocket which gets a new packet.
+Usually, it is an app's UI widgets that dispatch events (in response to user actions), or an HTTP POST's `on-success` handler or a websocket which gets a new packet.
 So, this "simple" app is unusual.
 Moving on.